Create Barcode Signature in Java – Update PDF Barcodes

 Why This Matters

-instance as your gateway to the document.
-It loads the PDF (or other supported format) into memory and gives you access to all signature-related operations.
+Think of the Signature object as the gateway to your document.
+It loads the PDF (or any supported format) into memory and gives you access to all signature‑related operations.
 Without this initialization, you can’t search for or modify anything.

 Implementation